IuliaRadulescu/DENLAC/README.md

 # denlac

-### Run parameters for improved version:
+### Run parameters for improved version (denlac_better2):
-* filename of the dataset
 * no_clusters
-* no_bins
-* expand_factor - given a center, how much a cluster can expand based on the number of neighbours
+* no_neigbors - the number of nearest neighbors in the k-nearest-neigbors graph
-* no_dimensions

 ### Run parameters:
 * filename of the dataset